Our truly Grand tour of the Great British Isles returns, packing in more steam highlights than ever before.

 Cardiff to Swanage via Dorchester

 Today’s epic journey sees the Great Britain tour leave Wales by way of the Severn Tunnel and heading for Bristol.
-You will be steam hauled by a West Country Pacific class 4-6-2 steam locomotive 34046 Braunton, recently renamed as Lord Dowding.
+You will be steam hauled by a West Country Pacific class 4-6-2 steam locomotive 34046 Braunton or an A4 Pacific class No. 60009 'Union of South Africa'.
 You skirt around Bristol and take the Bath line, passing through this famous spa town on the Avon, shaped by the Romans.
 You continue following the Avon and the Kennet & Avon Canal through to Bradford on Avon before reaching Westbury, a large railway freight centre.
 With the Westbury White Horse high on the hillside overlooking the area, Castle Cary is your next destination, before taking the single-track line south to Yeovil.
 At Yeovil Pen Mill station your train is joined by U Class steam locomotive No. 31806 and you continue double headed towards Weymouth via Yetminster in Dorset.
 There’s a hard climb ahead to Evershot Summit, where the line follows the river Frome to Maiden Newton.
 You pass through Thomas Hardy’s long-time home and inspiration Dorchester, the setting for his novel The Mayor of Casterbridge.
 It’s a short run now to the popular seaside resort of Weymouth, and a break before the train reverses direction.
 The following climb of Upwey Bank away from Weymouth towards Dorchester is one of the highlights of the tour.
 Cutting across country you arrive in Wareham, and a further reversal sees you return to Worgret Junction and take the branch line to Swanage.
 The Swanage Railway is a privately-owned preservation heritage line, with Corfe Castle overlooking the station here.
 You reach the terminus of the former London & South Western Railway’s branch at Swanage, a busy seaside town only a few minutes from the station, before transferring to your hotel for the evening.